Sunbury Line (Norfolk Southern)

-The Sunbury Line (formerly known as Sunbury Subdivision) is a rail line owned and operated by Norfolk Southern Railway which in turn is owned by the Norfolk Southern Corporation.
-The line travels from Sunbury, Pennsylvania, to Binghamton, New York, connecting with Norfolk Southern's Southern Tier Line at Binghamton and Norfolk Southern's Buffalo Line at Sunbury.
+The Sunbury Line, formerly known as Sunbury Subdivision, is a rail line owned and operated by Norfolk Southern Railway which in turn is owned by the Norfolk Southern Corporation.
+The rail line travels from Sunbury, Pennsylvania via Scranton, Pennsylvania, to Binghamton, New York.
+It connects with NS Buffalo Line at Sunbury and NS Southern Tier Line at Binghamton.

-The rail line was once part of the former Delaware and Hudson Railway South Line that ran from Sunbury to Schenectady, New York.
-It is now an NS rail corridor consisting of the Sunbury Line and the Freight Line, which travels from Binghamton to Schenectady.

-The Sunbury Line's trackage consists of former trackage that belonged to the rail systems of the Pennsylvania Railroad and the Delaware, Lackawanna and Western Railroad.
-The Sunbury Line contains the Delaware, Lackawanna and Western's well-known Nicholson Cutoff railroad segment.
-The Tunkhannock Viaduct is one of the components of the Nicholson Cutoff/Sunbury Line.
+The Sunbury Line's trackage consists of former trackage that belonged to the rail systems of the Pennsylvania Railroad, Delaware and Hudson Railway and the Delaware, Lackawanna and Western Railroad.
+The Delaware, Lackawanna and Western's well-known Nicholson Cutoff railroad segment, including the Tunkhannock Viaduct, is one of the components of the Sunbury Line.

 History

-1869-1976
+19th century

 The Sunbury Line is a former Pennsylvania Railroad property connecting its core system with the other anthracite rail lines in and around Wilkes-Barre, Pennsylvania; the line's Pennsylvania Railroad trackage was once the Wilkes-Barre Branch.
-The Sunbury Line is also a former Delaware, Lackawanna and Western Railroad property, as the Sunbury Line's Scranton, Pennsylvania, to Binghamton trackage was once part of the Delaware, Lackawanna and Western main line; this part of the Delaware, Lackawanna and Western main line which is now part of the Sunbury Line contains the Nicholson Cutoff and former Delaware, Lackawanna and Western Railroad trackage.
-The Delaware, Lackawanna and Western later merged with the Erie Railroad in 1960 to form the Erie Lackawanna Railway.
+It is a former Delaware, Lackawanna and Western Railroad property and was once part of the Delaware, Lackawanna and Western main line.
+This part of the Delaware, Lackawanna and Western main line which is now part of the Sunbury Line contains the Nicholson Cutoff and former Delaware, Lackawanna and Western Railroad trackage.

 The PRR Wilkes-Barre Branch ran from the downtown Wilkes-Barre rail cluster southwest to Sunbury along tracks on the east (left) shore of the North Branch Susquehanna River.
 The Danville, Hazelton and Wilkes-Barre Railroad opened from Sunbury to South Danville in 1869 and past Catawissa to Tomhicken in 1871.

 The North and West Branch Railway opened the line from Catawissa to Wilkes-Barre in the early 1880s, completing the line soon to be called Wilkes-Barre Branch.

+20th century

+In 1960, the Delaware, Lackawanna and Western later merged with the Erie Railroad in 1960 to form the Erie Lackawanna Railway.
 The line became part of the Pennsylvania Railroad and became known as the Wilkes-Barre Branch under PRR ownership.
 The PRR Wilkes-Barre Branch was passed to Penn Central in 1968, which was created by the merger between the PRR and the New York Central Railroad.

-Today the former PRR Wilkes-Barre Branch from Wilkes-Barre to Hanover Township is owned by Luzerne County and operated by the Luzerne Susquehanna Railway.
-The remainder of the PRR Wilkes-Barre Branch that is now part of the Sunbury Line runs from Sunbury to Hanover Township, to what was the Buttonwood Yard of the PRR.
-There it connects with the former Wilkes-Barre Connecting Railroad; the Wilkes-Barre Connecting Railroad extended from Hanover Township to Hudson, Pennsylvania.
+The former PRR Wilkes-Barre Branch from Wilkes-Barre to Hanover Township is owned by Luzerne County and operated by the Luzerne Susquehanna Railway.
+The remainder of the PRR Wilkes-Barre Branch that is now part of the Sunbury Line runs from Sunbury to Hanover Township, to what was PRR's Buttonwood Yard, where it connected with the former Wilkes-Barre Connecting Railroad that extended from Hanover Township to Hudson, Pennsylvania.